 Using Granular Fertilizer

-For established cedars, select a complete fertilizer such as 10-8-6 and apply it in spring before new growth starts.
-Use 2 pounds of fertilizer for each inch of trunk diameter, measuring the trunk at waist height.
+Complete a soil test before you choose a specific fertilizer formulation for your cedar tree.
+Testing your soil lets you see what nutrients your soil lacks.
+For established cedars, select a complete fertilizer and apply it in spring before new growth starts.
+Soil-test recommendations may call for 2 pounds of fertilizer for each inch of trunk diameter, measuring the trunk at waist height.
 Scatter the granules evenly over the soil surface around the tree, extending it slightly beyond the drip line where the branches end.
 Water it in thoroughly.

-You can also use evergreen tree spikes with a formulation of 13-3-4.
-Evenly space them in a circle around the tree's drip line, using two spikes for a 1- to 2-inch tree trunk diameter, adding another spike for each additional inch of diameter.
+To feed your cedar with slow-release nutrients, you can also use evergreen tree fertilizer spikes.
+Evenly space them in a circle around the tree's drip line, using two spikes for a 1- to 2-inch tree trunk diameter, adding another spike for each additional inch of diameter, always following label recommendations, which vary among products.
 Drive the spike so it is 2 inches below the soil surface.
-Apply them in spring and fall.
-Keep them at least 30 inches away from the tree trunk.
+Apply them in spring and fall, and keep them at least 30 inches away from the tree trunk.